 Types of natural mouthwashes

 Many people have questions about how often and when they should rinse with mouthwash.
-Basically, mouthwash (also called mouth rinse) is a method of cleaning that gives you another chance to get between teeth apart from flossing.
+Basically, mouthwash (also called mouth rinse) is a method of cleaning that gives you another chance to get between teeth apart from brushing and flossing.

 According to the Oral Health Foundation, there are two types of mouthwash: